zingale/computational_astrophysics/content/overview/intro.md

 For this reason, we will implement all of the methods here from scratch, first, before moving onto any libraries.

+### Topics

+There are a large number of interesting numerical methods used in astrophysics, and we will not have time to cover everything.
+Some references will be given throughout on how you can learn about other methods.

+Topics in the table of contents marked with an "✱" will likely not be covered, but are self-contained and can be read through at your own pace.

 ### Programming experience